TheCaratCut

 How Much is a 3 Carat Diamond Ring?
 (2026 Price Guide)

 A complete 2026 pricing guide for 3-carat diamond rings.
-Compare lab-grown models starting at $1.5k against natural stones exceeding $30k.
+Compare lab-grown stones from $1.5k against natural diamonds exceeding $30k.

 Published by